ikkihimura/testSaonGroup/README.md

 -XUnitTest: The test project for the WebAPI, to use it you have to run first the WebAPI, you can use the command on the project Web API: dotnet run

 Note:
 To run both projects (WebAPI, WebApp) you can select on the properties of the solution to run multiple projects, select both project to start.
-Ensure that you have free the next ports:5000,5001
+Ensure that you have free the next ports:5000,5001.

+The sln project is on the WebAPI folder.

+best regards,

 F.Herbert Rodriguez